gplv2/grb2osm/README.md

 Usage
 -----

+To get the shape file, you need to download those from GRB first,  you need to select GrbGis (everything) and make sure to take the buffered ones (500m) and do NOT `clip` the set as this destroys all buildings that cross it.
+Download & unpack these files somewhere.

 This package will need the shape files indirectly.
 You have to import with [JOSM][3] first and save as OSM xml.
 Make sure all the files from GRB are there e.g: